-Work independently and collaboratively with scientists to perform liquid chromatographic mass spectrometry (LC-MS)-based proteomics experiments, including: protein extraction, immunoprecipitation, protein digestion, solid-phase extraction (SPE), SDS-PAGE, buffer preparation, etc. following established SOPs
+Work independently and collaboratively with scientists to perform liquid chromatography-mass spectrometry (LC-MS)-based proteomics experiments, including: protein extraction/digestion, immunoprecipitation, solid-phase extraction (SPE), buffer preparation, enrichment, etc. following established SOPs

 Establish (design, test, and write) new or modify/optimize existing detailed technical SOPs

 Analyze, interpret, and effectively present data to team members and collaborators

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below: